What is the ProRanger Program?

 Complete the Certificate in National Park Service Management, a six-course (15 credit) academic certificate program with a program GPA of 2.75, as part of a Temple University bachelor's degree (with a cumulative GPA of 2.75).

-Complete summer internships at a national park.
+Complete summer internship at a national park.

 Attend Temple University's Park Ranger Law Enforcement Academy, located at the Ambler Campus.